stafftastic/jitsu-chart/README.md

 stored in a secret.
 Each service then gets access to the tokens they need through the environment.

 In order to disable this, set `tokenGenerator.enabled` to `false` and supply the tokens manually.

+## Running Connectors in a Different Namespace
+By default syncctl runs connectors in the same namespace as the rest of the Jitsu services.
+If you wish to run these ephemeral and to some degree user-controlled workloads in a separate namespace you can set `syncctl.config.kubernetesNamespace` to the desired namespace, and the chart will create the namespace, service proxies for the bulker and databse, and the necessary RBAC resources for you.